William Cavendish, Marquess of Hartington1

 Elizabeth Johnston is the daughter of Sir Samuel Johnston, 1st Bt.1 She married, firstly, John Seton, 3rd of Pitmedden, son of Alexander Seton, 2nd of Pitmedden and Beatrix Ogilvy, in 1633.2 She married by contract, secondly, James Johnstone, 1st Earl of Hartfell, son of Sir James Johnstone of Johnstone and Sarah Maxwell, on 6 March 1642/43.1

-From 1633, her married name became Seton.2 From 6 March 1642/43, her married name became Johnstone.1 As a result of her marriage, Elizabeth Johnston was styled as Countess of Hartfell on 18 March 1643.
+From 1633, her married name became Seton.2 From 6 March 1642/43, her married name became Johnstone.1 After her marriage, Elizabeth Johnston was styled as Countess of Hartfell on 18 March 1643.

 Citations